Excellent247/odixcity-assessment/SOLUTION.md

 ### What would make it pass

-1. **More host RAM** (Docker was struggling and Cluster consistently crashing due to limited host machine resources)
+1. **More host RAM** (Docker was struggling and Cluster consistently crashing under load due to limited host machine resources)
 2. **reducing pod count to 4** with adjusted connection pool — fewer pods = less total memory = Redis stays stable
 3. **cloud deployment** where node resources aren't shared with the host OS and k6
 4. **Time Constraint** Limited time to diagnose the writer logic and further improve it.